This simple tutorial shows how to add a ceiling light without the expense or hassle of altering existing wiring inside your walls and ceilings.

 Conceal Remaining Cord

-Next, you’ll want to put some thought into how your cord will be disguised as it runs down your wall and to an outlet.
-Can you conceal it behind window molding?
+After hanging your ceiling light without ceiling wiring, you’ll want to put some thought into how your cord will be disguised.
+It doesn’t have to be an eyesore as the cord runs down your wall and to an outlet.
+Can you conceal it behind window moulding?
 Tuck it around a picture frame?
-The exposed section of my cord is painted Wythe Blue to match the walls.

 Step 5.
 Adding & Setting up a Wireless Switch

-By step five, you’ll have a ceiling-mounted light in your formerly lamp-lit room, but you’ll be limited to turning the new overhead light on and off by plugging it in and unplugging it.
-To add an easy wall switch, I scoured Amazon and found this gem (which I now have 3 of, around the house!)
-Westek RFK100LC/RFK101LC Wall Mounted Switch and Plug-in Receiver.
+To add an easy wall switch, I scoured Amazon and found this gem (which I now have 3 of in my house!): Westek Wall Mounted Switch and Plug-in Receiver.

-This product comes in two parts: a wireless switch (basically, a remote control) that you attach to your wall, and a remotely-controlled outlet which turns the light on or off according to the signal sent by the wireless switch.
+This product comes in two parts: a wireless switch (basically, a remote control) that you attach to your wall, and a remotely-controlled outlet that turns the light on or off according to the signal sent by the wireless switch.

 Here are a few views of how the setup works in my living room to control two lights.
 First, the zoomed out view: